Contrastive Decoding: Open-ended Text Generation as Optimization: Related Work

 \section{Related Work}

 \paragraph{Decoding Methods.} Decoding algorithms can be broadly classified as either search or sampling algorithms.
-Current search methods (\eg greedy and beam search) produce text by optimizing for LM log-probabilities, attaining accurate generation in goal-driven tasks (\eg summarization and machine translation), but suffering from tedious and repetitive outputs in open-ended settings (\eg story generation).
-Current sampling methods (\eg nucleus \citep{Holtzman2020Nucleus}, top-k \citep{fan-etal-2018-hierarchical}, and typical decoding \citep{Meister-2022-typica}) draw the next token from a truncated distribution, producing more diverse and interesting text in open-ended settings, but suffering from unnatural topic drift that reduces coherence.
+Current search methods (\eg greedy and beam search) attain accurate generation in goal-driven tasks (\eg summarization), but suffers from tedious and repetitive outputs in open-ended settings (\eg story generation).
+Current sampling methods (\eg nucleus \citep{Holtzman2020Nucleus}, top-k \citep{fan-etal-2018-hierarchical}, and typical decoding \citep{Meister-2022-typica}) produces more diverse and interesting text in open-ended settings, but suffers from unnatural topic drift.
+Contrastive decoding avoids topic drift by using search, and outperforms nucleus and top-k sampling in coherence while maintaining or improving fluency and lexical diversity.

-Our method, Contrastive Decoding, avoids topic drift by using search, but optimizes a different objective that penalizes undesired attributes such as repetition and incoherence associated with the amateur model.
-In this paper, we focus on open-ended text generation and show that our method outperforms nucleus and top-k sampling in coherence while maintaining or improving fluency and lexical diversity.
+\paragraph{Contrast in Text Generation.} The idea of contrast for text generation has been explored in diverse settings \cite{he-etal-2019-pun, li-etal-2016-diversity, Su2022ACF}.
+The closest work to ours is DExpert \cite{liu-etal-2021-dexperts}, which studies controllable text generation by contrasting an trained expert model (on non-toxic data) and a trained anti-expert model (on toxic data) to produce text that is non-toxic.
+In this work, we focus on open-ended text generation and show that it is possible to get domain- and task-agnostic anti-experts simply by using a smaller LM.
+Contrastive decoding contrasts off-the-shelf LMs of different scales to produce high quality text, without any training.